SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   quasi-constant stepping.
 - `ABDF2` - An adaptive order 2 L-stable fixed leading coefficient multistep
   BDF method.
+- `QNDF` - An adaptive order quasi-fixed time step NDF method.
+Utilizes Shampine's accuracy-optimal `kappa` values as defaults (has a keyword argument for a tuple of `kappa` coefficients).
+In development.
+- `JVODE_BDF` - An adaptive time adaptive order fixed-leading coefficient BDF method in Nordsieck form.
+The order adaptivity algorithm is derived from Sundials' `CVODE_BDF`.
+In development.

 #### Implicit Strong-Stability Preserving Runge-Kutta Methods for Hyperbolic PDEs (Conservation Laws)